 - Student has completed the first two semesters (Fall and Spring) in the PsyD Program - Student must be in good standing in the program.
-In this context, good standing means: - maintaining a GPA $\geq$ 3.0, - no probationary status or active investigation (re: conduct), and - successful completion of required courses for timely progression-no "I" or "W"). - Student must be enrolled in a USF PsyD course if placement is approved.
-If this supplemental practicum placement occurs over the summer, students will be required to enroll in PSYD 797: Summer Practicum class. - Student must meet with their faculty advisor and dissertation chair to discuss approval of a supplemental practicum placement prior to submitting the SPRF to the DCT - A good opportunity to discuss this is during the students annual Individualized Clinical Training Plans (ICTP) meeting with their faculty advisor. - Students interested in applying for a supplemental practicum must wait until after the BAPIC (Bay Area Practicum Information Collaborative) match (typically in April) in order to best determine if such a placement may interfere with their required (primary) practicum placements - Students must consult with their advisors and the DCT prior to applying to a supplemental practicum.
-Students may not agree to undertake a supplemental practicum (verbally or in writing) before obtaining DCT approval - Advisor and DCT approval may depend on a number of factors including whether the requested supplemental practicum will significantly contribute to the student's training goals, the student's capacity to take on additional clinical training (i.e., schedule, what else they are doing in addition to supplemental practica, how the multiple experiences will contribute to their next steps), and appropriateness of the supplemental site for the student at this time (e.g., fit and timing) - It is very unusual for a student to be approved for more than one supplemental practicum at a time. - Exceptions to requirements to apply for supplemental practicum: - A student within their first two semesters of the PsyD Program may apply for a supplemental practicum if one or both of the following apply: - a) The student has completed a master's degree in a related field (e.g., Clinical, Counseling, Social Work, School Psychology, MFT) and the master's program included a supervised clinical practicum/fieldwork experience.
-In this case, the student will need to provide supporting documentation with their application. - b) The student is requesting to apply to a PsyD Program faculty supplemental clinical practice or clinical research practicum.
+In this context, good standing means: - Maintaining a GPA ≥3.0, - No probationary status or active investigation (re: conduct), and - Successful completion of required courses for timely progression-no "I" or "W"). - Student must be enrolled in a USF PsyD practicum course if placement is approved.
+If supplemental practicum placement occurs over the summer, students will be required to participate in summer practicum oversight meetings. - Students interested in applying for a supplemental practicum must wait until after the BAPIC (Bay Area Practicum Information Collaborative) match.
+Students cannot apply for a supplemental practicum after BAPIC 'season' starts in mid-to-late January, and must wait until after BAPIC Open Match (which starts in mid-April).
+This allows the student and their adviser to determine if a supplemental practicum may interfere with their required (primary) practicum placement.
+It is important for students to know where they will be doing their primary practicum before considering taking on an additional (supplemental) practicum.
+Waiting to apply until after BAPIC Open Match also allows unmatched students the best opportunity to match with a primary BAPIC site. - Students must meet with their faculty advisor and dissertation chair to discuss appropriateness of a supplemental practicum placement prior to submitting the SPRF to the DCT - A good opportunity to discuss this is during the student's Annual Student Evaluation and Planning (ASEP) meeting with their faculty advisor. - After consulting with their advisors and dissertation chair (if applicable), students must submit a SPRF and consult with the DCT prior to applying to a supplemental practicum.
+Students may not agree to undertake a supplemental practicum (verbally or in writing) before obtaining DCT approval. - Advisor and DCT approval may depend on a number of factors including whether the requested supplemental practicum will significantly contribute to the student's clinical training goals, the student's capacity to take on additional clinical training (i.e., schedule, what else they are doing in addition to supplemental practica, how the multiple experiences will contribute to their training trajectory), and appropriateness of the supplemental site for the student at this time (including fit and timing) - It is very unusual for a student to be approved for more than one supplemental practicum at a time. - Exceptions to requirements to apply for supplemental practicum: - A student within their first two semesters of the PsyD Program may apply for a supplemental practicum if at least one of the following apply: - a) The student has completed a master's degree in a related field (e.g., Clinical, Counseling, Social Work, School Psychology, MFT) and the master's program included a supervised clinical practicum/fieldwork experience.
+In this case, the

+- student will need to provide supporting documentation to the DCT with their request. - b) The student is requesting to apply to a PsyD Program faculty-led supplemental clinical practice or clinical research practicum.
 Such experiences are advertised by individual faculty and may require a separate application process, such that students are not guaranteed to be assigned to such a placement.
+Students may need to fulfill additional requirements to be eligible for a faculty-led supplemental (e.g., student is in good standing, student is in a practicum class, and timing of request).